 - Figure 4.
-This chart provides information on the average number of days to complete a jail-based evaluation from the receipt of all discovery. - Outcomes: During the reporting period, WSH had a decrease in completion times while ESH experienced a slight increase in average completion times. - Drivers: This time period for completions, since Q1 2016, represents significant improvement over performance prior to 2016.
-Additionally, the statewide average continued to decline over the second half of 2017.
-This improvement in performance reflects the work done by DSHS/OFMHS to increase the number of evaluators on staff (added 21 evaluators since 2015), partner with independent evaluation providers in the community, hiring two additional supervisors in the Fall of 2017, and working with jails (providing greater access, and assisting in scheduling) to further bolster efforts.
+This chart provides information on the average number of days to complete a jail-based evaluation from the receipt of all discovery. - Outcomes: During the reporting period, WSH had a decrease in completion times while ESH experienced a miniscule increase in average completion times.
+It should be noted that the statewide average completion time of 8.2 days is the shortest completion time yet recorded. - Drivers: This time period for completions, since Q1 2016, represents significant improvement over performance prior to 2016.
+Additionally, the statewide average continued to decline over the second half of 2017 and into 2018.
+This improvement in performance reflects the work done by DSHS/OFMHS to increase the number of evaluators on staff (added 21 evaluators since 2015), utilizing RCW 10.77 to work with county panel evaluators and independent evaluation providers in the community, hiring two additional supervisors in the Fall of 2017, and working with jails (providing greater access, and assisting in scheduling) to further bolster efforts.
 Continued utilization of improvements in technology (laptops, digital dictation, and cellular phones) has also helped.